 John Taylor (ca. 1980).
 Unknown photographer.
 Nova Scotia Museum, Halifax.

 One of the more important and dramatic events in the mill’s history occurred only a few short years ago in 2011 when the old and failing wooden dam was replaced with a modern concrete dam.
-The project began in August and took almost exactly one year to complete (along with structural reinforcements that had to be made the mill itself).
+The project began in August and took almost exactly one year to complete (along with structural reinforcements that had to be made to the mill itself).
 As dramatic as this project was in and of itself, excitement peaked in October when two record setting rain events washed the cofferdam away exposing the mill to some real peril.

 Obviously we survived, but the movement of what had been undisturbed sediment for over a 100 years revealed new information and artifacts that contributed to the story of our mill and some of the others along the brook.